 The passenger seat is perfect for them when the shoulder belt is close-fitting across the chest and shoulder, not the face or neck.
 And the lap belt lies across the upper thighs and not the stomach in a close-fitting knit.
 Position the seat belt over the sturdy parts of your child’s body.

-**Lastly, check out your car manual to find out which seat fits best to give the kid a comfortable ride and how to install the seat in the proper and safe way.
+Note 4- Lastly, check out your car manual to find out which seat fits best to give the kid a comfortable ride and how to install the seat properly and safely.